Advertiser Disclosure

 Image Credit: Free-Photos via Pixabay

-For example, JFK serves as a hub for both American Airlines and Delta Air Lines, and it’s the primary operating base for JetBlue Airways.
-If you do have an option, read on for the best airport to fly into based on where you’re headed in the city.
+For example, JFK serves as a hub for American Airlines and Delta Air Linesthe primary operating base for JetBlue Airways.
+If you have an option, read on for the best airport to fly into based on where you’re headed in the city.

 John F. Kennedy International Airport (JFK)

-John F. Kennedy International Airport (JFK) is located in Queens, 6 miles southeast of Midtown Manhattan.
-If you’re flying from outside of the United States to New York City, you will likely land at JFK.
+John F. Kennedy International Airport (JFK) is 6 miles southeast of Midtown Manhattan in the borough of Queens.
+If you’re flying arriving in New York City from outside of the United States, you will likely land at JFK.

-This is also a good airport to arrive at if your destination is Park Slope, Brooklyn Heights, Fort Greene, or pretty much any other neighborhood in the borough.
+This is also a good airport to arrive at if your destination is Park Slope, Brooklyn Heights, Fort Greene, or any other neighborhood in the borough.

 The following airlines service JFK: